brentgroves/repsys/meetings/2024/week6.md

 - Sam something about Mach2 or Kep ServerEx or Fruitport caster code if you want :-)
 - Brendan something about IT Administration or anything you want :-)
 - Brent H. something about Azure tenant migration, or anything you want :-)
-- Brent G. Microsoft Data Analytics team
+- Brent G. Microsoft Data Analytics team, Network connectivity trouble-shooting

 ## Create Microsoft Team